-I don't like spinach, and I'm glad I don't, because if I liked it I'd eat it, and I just hate it.— Clarence Darrow
+I don't like spinach, and I'm glad I don't, because if I liked it I'd eat it, and I just hate it.

-Its beginnings were in Its beginnings were in Persia, the Fertile Crescent, that place many of us regard as the birthplace of life.
-Tender shoots, sprouting, growing, flowering, fading and then beginning once more.
+Spinach first appeared in Persia—the Fertile Crescent—a place many of us regard as the birthplace of life.
+Tender shoots, sprouting, growing, flowering, fading, and then beginning once more.
 Searching for a cool respite, the plant migrated, encountering difficult climates and hostile conditions; it finally found peace in the valley.
 It found its home in Kathmandu.

 Valued for its flavor, crisp texture, and bright green color, the wild plant grew profusely, rewarding those who gathered it with a year-round supply.
 The people in the valley understood that if they allowed select, healthy plants to flower and disperse their seeds, new crops would return in the weeks and months that followed.

 During the Tang Dynasty, the peaceful inhabitants of this idyllic valley were invaded by usurpers from the south, the Kingdom of Magadha.
 Chinese warriors joined forces with the valley people, helping them repel and defeat the invader.
 In thanks and devotion, delegates from the valley presented gifts to the Chinese emperor; among these were pickles (chutney), celery, and "boling."

 Inscriptions from the era tell us that the name of this vegetable was derived from the name of the kingdom from which it originated.

 “Originally from the ‘Kingdom of Poling,' the vegetable took on the name of the land.”